fatihsenyigit/hands/read.md

-this is a second commit
+this is a second commit <br>
+baska bir yorum yapmak istedim